-The deadline for submission of applications is 1 March each year.
+- Closing date for applications is 1 March each year.

 HIS is calling for applications in a specified research area.
 Further details can be found on the Major Grants page.Suitable to support a PhD studentship, MD or other research worker and related consumables/equipment.

 - Grants for longer than one year will be subject to satisfactory annual reports

 - Closing date for applications: 31 July each year